-Nomination process: there is no specific form to complete.
-A letter of nomination and a copy of the nominee’s resume are sufficient.
+Nomination process: Completion of the nomination form that includes a letter of nomination and a copy of the nominee’s resume.
 Nominees must be 45 or younger at the time of award presentation (October).
 Nominations remain active for 5 years or until the nominee reaches 45 years.

 There are 5 awardees total: 1 US Academic; 1 Japanese Academic; 1 US Industrial; 2 Japanese Industrial.

 All awardees shall each receive complimentary registration to attend the ACerS Annual Meeting and banquet and a $2,500 award, contingent upon sufficient funds being available in the Fulrath Award Endowment Fund.
 Each awardee is expected to participate in the Fulrath Symposium and to present a 20- or 40-minute technical paper addressing the topical area for which they were recognized.

 The American academic awardee will attend the annual meeting of the Ceramic Society of Japan the following year and present a paper at that meeting.
 While in Japan, the American awardee is also expected to visit universities and industrial laboratories and present seminars as arranged by members of the Japanese Fulrath Memorial Association Committee.